yeslogic/prince-docs/docs/help-install.md

 ```

- # "prince" cannot be opened because the developer cannot be verified.
+> # "prince" cannot be opened because the developer cannot be verified.
-&gt; macOS cannot verify that this app is free from malware.--&gt;
+> macOS cannot verify that this app is free from malware.

 ```